tushar-innovalabs/heroku-buildpack-imagemagick-heif/README.md

 Version: ImageMagick 7.0.9-22 Q16 x86_64 2020-02-10 https://imagemagick.org

-You will need to build a new binary if you want to use a newer version.
-To build a new binary see the section on
+You will need to build a new binary if you want to use a newer or different version.
+To build a new binary see [How to Build a New Binary](#how-to-build-a-new-binary)

 ## Usage